Eulalia Pérez de Guillén Mariné: Legacy

 Eulalia Pérez de Guillén Mariné is one of only two non-clergy buried with the priests in the San Gabriel Mission courtyard cemetery.
-Although there are an unknown number of Native Americans from the Kizh tribe or Gabrielino (as they were later identified due to their proximity to the Mission) in the courtyard cemetery, the priests were buried in a designated section immediately adjacent to the wall of the Mission in a place of honor.
+Although there are an unknown number of Native Americans from the Tongva tribe or Gabrieleno (as they were later identified due to their proximity to the Mission) in the courtyard cemetery, the priests were buried in a designated section immediately adjacent to the wall of the Mission in a place of honor.
 In Catholic tradition, burials closest to the most sacred areas of the church are reserved for individuals of stature, usually clergy.
 Eulalia being honored in this way (Thomas Workman-Temple II, Mission Historian being the other), was a highly unusual honor at that time for a woman: a marble bench inscribed with her name marks the spot.

 Her numerous descendants married other Californios from other founding Spanish and Mexican families of pre-statehood California.

 Some of Eulalia Perez de Guillen Marine's (deceased) descendants include: